Past experiences influence future decisions

 I had a plan in mind for the future, but it didn’t matter.
 The summer after ninth grade, my dad, brother and I moved to Humble, because my dad had accepted a teaching job at Atascocita High School.
 Beaumont ISD was crumbling and it seemed like a great opportunity for us.
 Sure, we would be leaving friends and family behind — Beaumont was my whole world — but the chance seemed too good to pass up.

 We were all optimistic, but the move was damned from the start.
-I don’t really believe in “signs” or whatever, but if I did, there couldn’t have been clearer ones.
+I don’t really believe in “signs” or whatever, but if I did, there could not have been clearer ones.
 We ended up moving one week before school was supposed to start, which added anxiety to already overwhelming amounts of emotion.

 We couldn’t afford a moving company, so with the help of some friends and a rental Penske truck, we loaded up and set out on a new adventure.
 As we were driving down the street away from my childhood home, my dad drove under an oak tree that ripped off the entire roof of the moving truck.
 We didn’t realize how bad the damage was until we opened up the truck when we arrived at our new house — after we had driven through miles of torrential rain.
 Suffice to say, it wasn’t the most promising start.